squoilin/EnergyScope_open/docs/explanation/index.md

 ## [Modeling Framework](./mathematical_framework.md)

 !!! abstract "Modeling Framework Summary"
-    **EnergyScope** uses a **(Mixed Integer) Linear Programming (MI)LP** formulation to model energy systems.
+    **EnergyScope** uses a **Linear Programming (LP)** formulation to model energy systems.
 The optimization process involves decision variables and constraints that define energy flows, technology capacities, and resource allocations.
-The model’s objective function can be customized to minimize costs, emissions, or maximize renewable energy integration.
+The model’s objective function can be customized to minimize costs, emissions, or maximize renewable energy integration, for instance

 The mathematical foundation of **EnergyScope** revolves around the **Linear Programming (LP)** approach, which ensures that the energy system is optimized according to specific objectives.
 The model integrates various decision variables, such as technology capacities and energy flows, and optimizes these variables under a set of system constraints.

-### (Mixed Integer) Linear Programming Formulation
+### Linear Programming Formulation

-The **(MI)LP formulation** in **EnergyScope** is expressed as:
+The **LP formulation** in **EnergyScope** is expressed as:

 $$
 \text{min} \quad f^{obj}(F,F_t) \quad \quad \text{s.t.:}